fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task03/task03.md

 ### 4. Design
 User requirements:
 - show personal data of each patient
-- show, add or update diagnosis of a patient
+- diagnosis of a patient: show, add, update, delete
-- drug management: point in time, frequency, dose
+- drug management (point in time, frequency, dose): show, add, update, delete
-- orders to other clinical staff
+- orders to other clinical staff: show, add, update, delete
-- process and event handling of a patient
+- process and event handling of a patient: show, add, update, delete

 ### 5. Prototype